mickkn/VCS/README.md

 ![Screenshot](images/ss_reset.png)

+How to determine the maximum current draw:

+* Fly a battery, charge it and note the charged mah and flight time
+* Max current draw = 1/(flight time/((charged mah/1000) * 3600))

 I did rewrite some of the script, but all credit goes to the excellent KISS Telemetry script from DynamikAray

 ( https://github.com/DynamikArray/KISS_Battery_Monitor )